joshbegley/nyt-latest/previous.md

 `Latino communities in the United States and abroad have begun sending humanitarian aid as well as rescue crews to Venezuela, which faces one of its worst crises in decades after being struck by two deadly earthquakes.`\
 https://www.nytimes.com/video/world/americas/100000010994098/venezuela-earthquake-latinos-aid.html

-**Mistrial for Man Accused of Starting One of California’s Worst Fires**\
+**‘Not Enough Evidence’ for Conviction in Palisades Fire Trial, Juror Says**\
-`Jonathan Rinderknecht was accused of setting a brush fire that later became the deadly Palisades fire.
-The jury could not reach a verdict on the three arson-related charges.`\
+`A mistrial was declared in the arson case against Jonathan Rinderknecht, who was accused of setting a brush fire that later became the deadly Palisades fire.`\
 https://www.nytimes.com/2026/06/26/us/rinderknecht-mistrial-palisades-fire-los-angeles.html

 **Trump Administration to Investigate California’s Powerful Coastal Agency**\